-150. (1) The cost of advertising shall be considered a contribution to a registered group where a person, with the knowledge and consent of the registered group, campaigns

-- (a) through the facilities of a broadcaster; - (b) in a newspaper, magazine or other periodical publication or other printed document; or - (c) through the use of any billboard, sign or outdoor advertising medium.
+- 150. (1) The cost of advertising shall be considered a contribution to a registered group where a person, with the knowledge and consent of the registered group, campaigns - (a) through the facilities of a broadcaster; - (b) in a newspaper, magazine or other periodical publication or other printed document; - (c) through the use of any billboard, sign or outdoor advertising medium; - (d) through social media.